claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/4-deciding-what-to-buy.md

 Should agencies spend a few months learning about custom software development projects, and find companies that seem to have a good track record before building a mission critical system?
 Absolutely.

-### Use the Agile contract format to procure Agile software development services.
+### Use the agile contract format to procure agile software development services
 By **Waldo Jaquith**, **Randy Hart**, **Mark Hopson**, and **Vicki McFadden**

-**Challenge:** Agencies are not structuring their contracts to support buying Agile software development services.
+**Challenge:** Agencies are not structuring their contracts to support buying agile software development services.
 {:.guide-highlight}

-#### Executive Summary
+#### Executive summary

--   Legacy contract formats[^formats] that detail hundreds to thousands of software requirements up front are not suitable for Agile software development services.
+-   Legacy contract formats[^formats] that detail hundreds to thousands of software requirements up front are not suitable for agile software development services.

--   With the Agile contract template, available as a template, agencies should procure developers' time, as prioritized by the government product owner through an Agile cadence.
+-   With the agile contract template, available as a template, agencies should procure developers' time, as prioritized by the government product owner through an agile cadence.
 Any contract must secure sufficient data rights for the agency in the work product or result of the development effort based on their mission needs.

 #### Recommendation